 We might be able to make a self-defense argument in a murder or attempted murder case, but it will depend on the specific details.

-This is a clear-cut case of self-defense and you probably would not even be charged with Penal Code 187 murder – much less face a conviction.
+This is a clear-cut case of self-defense, and you probably would not even be charged with Penal Code 187 murder – much less face a conviction.
 However, most claims of self-defense are not this simple and normally involve a somewhat shady pattern.

 A criminal defense might make an argument their client was placed in a situation that required them to respond with potentially deadly force in order to protect themselves, or someone else, from imminent danger or great bodily harm.

-The primary question of whether or not the force used was reasonable under the circumstances – qualifying as a legitimate act of self-defense – is often a major issue in Penal Code 187 murder, or Penal Code 664/187 attempted murder trials.
+The primary question of whether or not the force used was reasonable under the circumstances – qualifying as a legitimate act of self-defense – is often a major issue in Penal Code 187 murder or Penal Code 664/187 attempted murder trials.

 Mistaken Identification

 This means a criminal lawyer might be able to use a false identification defense for their clients facing murder or attempted murder charges.
-In some cases, it's not always and open and shut case – beyond a reasonable doubt – as to the correct identity of a suspect.
+In some cases, it's not always an open and shut case – beyond a reasonable doubt – as to the correct identity of a suspect.

 There is an inherent unreliability of eyewitness testimony.
 This is especially true when an eyewitness is facing a stressful life or death situation – and their memory is unreliable.